Astro-rajesh/Astro-rajesh.github.io/_pages/forced_dynamo_fmode.md

 During the early (**kinematic**) phase of the dynamo, the magnetic field is too weak to influence the flow.
 As a result, the *f*-mode is almost indistinguishable from that of a nonmagnetic simulation.
 In other words, the presence of a weak, growing magnetic field alone does not affect the surface waves.

 The picture changes once the dynamo reaches its **saturated** state.
-The self-generated large-scale magnetic field begins to interact with the flow, leaving clear signatures on the *f*-mode.
+The self-generated large-scale magnetic field begins to interact with the flow, leaving clear signatures on the $f$-mode.
 We find that the magnetic field:

 - **increases the frequency** of the $f$-mode,
 - **strengthens** the mode, making it more prominent in the power spectrum, and